accnameOwl/guide/README.md

 - A html hook for Javascript to recognize and change
 - A function wich edits within the hook.

-We create a hook by using element id. `element.id` is an identifier specific to one element.Javascript returns an element by using `document.getElementById()`.
+We can hook an element by using id. `element.id` is an identifier specific to one element.
+`getElementById()` returns an element, which becomes our hooked element.

+Let us construct an example, which not only changes contents within an element, but also creates a simple response to DM.

 ```html
 <!DOCTYPE html>